sflepp/gwaggli/README.md

 Gwaggli is a simple voice processing tool.
 It consists of the following components:

 - gwaggli-insight: A web application to show the results of the processing
-- gwaggli-pipeline: A pipeline to process voice streams in real time
+- gwaggli-pipeline: A pipeline to process voice streams in real time and output useful information
-- gwaggli-whisper: A wrapper for OpenAI whisper for voice transcription
+- gwaggli-whisper: A wrapper for [OpenAI Whisper](https://github.com/openai/whisper) for voice transcription

 ## Installation & Usage